 India’s TWS market saw a healthy 20 percent YoY growth in the premium segment (more than Rs 5,000).

 “Apple led this segment in 2021, followed by Samsung and JBL.
 Most of the volume here was driven by the Airpods Gen 2 model due to its price being lowered ahead of the launch of the Airpods Gen 3 model,” said senior research analyst Liz Lee.

-New entrant Nothing also made a mark in the top five list of premium brands with its strong value proposition, the report added.
+The report added that new entrant Nothing also made a mark in the top five list of premium brands with its strong value proposition.